david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

 At the beginning there were threads..
 ======================================

+In the first talk , "Talk #1 - Concurrency with Threads and Futures , Feb 8th 2020.",
-In our first talk about Concurrency we discussed the evolution of concurrency in Python.
+We discussed the evolution of concurrency in Python.

 We started by analyzing chapter 17,  and first part of chapter 18 of Luciano Ramalho book  "Fluent Python" [6] In chapter 17 "Concurrency and Features" , Luciano starts by explaining a sequential download .
 It is of course necessary